-Dripstone Ranch is an exclusive Texas Hill County offering, creating a rare opportunity to own a legendary Frio River ranch with unique features of nature.
+Dripstone Ranch is an exclusive Texas Hill Country offering, creating a rare opportunity to own a legendary Frio River ranch with unique features of nature.
 Water, hills, trees, irrigated fields, wildlife, riverfront, caves, meadows, improvements, access, and development potential in this combination are found nowhere else in the State.

 Dripstone is the southern gateway to the Hill Country.
 Here is where the Hill Country rises out of the coastal plains in an abrupt, dramatic fashion.
 There is more than 350 vertical feet of elevation change within the property.